Doreen Kessy

-Doreen Kessy is a Tanzanian entrepreneur and education champion.
+Doreen Kessy is a Tanzanian entrepreneur and a champion for quality education for kids in Africa.
 She is the founder of Eden Retreat, a bespoke wellness travel experience company designed to recharge and realign busy and burned-out professionals.
 They curate transformational corporate retreats and group retreats for professionals in cities around the world.
 Doreen is also the former Chief Business Officer and Chief Operations Officer at Ubongo Learning Ltd, Africa's leading children's edutainment and media company.
+She is also the founder and director of Helpers of Hope, a non-profit organization that empowers rural communities for Christ.

-Kessy played a critical role in building Ubongo to help kids learn and love learning through mass media technologies such as TV, Radio and mobile phone.
-Over the year, she led Ubongo's operations most importantly it's commercial strategy, market expansion efforts across Africa, and language adaption and content distribution.
+Kessy played a critical role in building Ubongo to help kids learn and love learning through mass media technologies such as TV, radio and mobile phone.
+Over the year, she led Ubongo's operations, most importantly its commercial strategy, market expansion efforts across Africa, and language adaption and content distribution.

 It is estimated that over 30 million family households in 41 countries in Africa watch and learn from Ubongo cartoons every week.

 Education and career

 Kessy received a master's degree in Business Administration and a bachelor's degree in International Business and Economics from Liberty University in Virginia.
 Prior to Ubongo, Kessy worked with a variety of organizations including International Justice Mission, Wells Fargo and Smile Africa, and she designed poverty relief programs implemented in Zimbabwe and Zambia.